top of page

 3. TAB (Tape Automated Bonding) — Flexible, High-Speed Assembly

 TAB bonding mounts the chip on a flexible polyimide tape with pre-patterned copper leads.
-This technique enables automated mass production and is suitable for devices requiring fine-pitch interconnects — like LCD driver ICs or COF (Chip-On-Film) packages.
+This technique enables automated mass production.
+It is particularly suitable for devices needing fine-pitch interconnects.
+These include LCD driver ICs or COF (Chip-On-Film) packages.

 Process Highlights:

-• ILB (Inner Lead Bonding): Connects chip pads to tape leads via heat or ultrasonic bonding
+• ILB (Inner Lead Bonding): Connects chip pads to tape leads through heat or ultrasonic bonding

 • OLB (Outer Lead Bonding): Aligns and bonds the tape to the PCB or substrate